misterrodg/FacilityMapper/README.md

 - `example_manifest.json`: Basic example manifest file showing all of the fields and their defaults, available in the root folder.
 - `example_zdc_manifest.json`: Completed manifest showing the options used for a "production" build, available in the root folder.

+More detail, and images of the various settings is available in [EXAMPLES](./examples/EXAMPLES.md)

 ### Manifest

 The `manifest.json` file has the following properties, with the properties marked <span style="color:#FF0000">\*</span> being required: